 Another great thing, with Guaranteed Issue rights, you don’t have a pre-existing condition waiting period.
 But it’s important to note that using a Guaranteed Issue window only allows you to buy specific plans.

 The Medigap plan options for GI rights are Plan A, B, C, D, G, F, K, or L. You must be eligible for Medicare before 2020 to qualify for Plan C and F, but you won’t qualify for Plan G. Those eligible after 2020 qualify for Plan G but not Plan C or Plan F.

 Usually, specific situations must occur for you to qualify for a Guaranteed Issue right.
 Qualifying situations include losing coverage through no fault of your own, moving out of the plans service area, or if you qualify for a “Trial Right.”

 What happens if I lose coverage through no fault of my own?

 Losing coverage isn’t your fault when the plan leaves Medicare or stops providing coverage in your area.
 If your Medigap company goes bankrupt, that’s not your fault.
 Also, if you leave a Medicare Advantage plan or drop a Medigap plan because the company misled you or didn’t follow the rules, you qualify for Guaranteed Issue Rights.

-Also, it’s not your fault if your employer, union, COBRA, or retiree coverage plan is ending.
+Also, it’s not your fault if your employer, union, COBRA, or retiree coverage plan ends.
 If that happens to you, you’ll qualify for a Guaranteed Issue.
 Just make sure to have your proof of coverage readily available.